How Can We Protect Our Families in a Parking Lot?

 The men might have had similar valuables, but I couldn’t see them so they made less attractive targets because as a criminal, I’ll have to work harder and take more risks.

-The Easiest Target
+The Easiest Target in a Parking Lot

-The easiest target I saw was a woman who appeared to be in her seventies who shuffled her feet when she walked and in her arms, she clutched an iPad in her hands, and on her arm was a purse.
+The easiest target I saw was a woman who appeared to be in her 70s who shuffled her feet when she walked and in her arms, she clutched an iPad in her hands, and on her arm was a purse.
 She was wearing nice clothes and didn’t seem to be looking around at who was near her.

 This nice lady was an easy target because I knew she had valuables, wasn’t in the best shape to fight back and she was alone.
 By the way, I made sure she got to her car safely.